notsniped/TextBin/README.md

 > It's main intended purpose is to store data on RAM.
 Not to save as a file on your main storage.

 > It will not save data on the cloud.
 Closing the browser will delete all of your data from the previous sessions.

-Please note that the software is on BETA (ver.
-0.4).
-So you can expect glitches and bugs to occur.
-In that case, please, please, PLEASE, note it in the 'Issues' tab.